mckinsey/vizro/vizro-core/changelog.d/20240507_151401_huong_li_nguyen_remove_outer_container.md

 ### Removed

-- Remove all CSS classes from outer components with suffix `_outer`.
+- Remove all CSS classes with suffix `_outer` from components.
 Visit the user guide on [how to customize CSS in selected components](https://vizro.readthedocs.io/en/stable/pages/user-guides/assets/#overwrite-css-properties-in-selective-components) for more details. ([#456](https://github.com/mckinsey/vizro/pull/456))

 <!--
 ### Added